Jamshid-Ganiev/Jamshid-Ganiev/README.md

 # About me
 Hi there 👋 I'm Jamshid Ganiev, a 22-year-old Software Engineer from Uzbekistan, currently living & studying in Incheon, South Korea.
+(23 years old in Korean age)

 You can follow me: